toddledev/documentation/docs/15-connecting-data/04-authentication/index.md

    - [Firefox extension](https://addons.mozilla.org/en-US/firefox/addon/toddle/)

 2. **Log in through preview page**
-   - Authentication must first occur in the preview environment
+   - Authentication must first occur in the preview environment.
+You can open the preview through the [Bottom Bar](/the-editor/bottom-bar)
    - With the extension installed, your authentication cookies are securely copied to the editor

 3. **Develop in the editor**